Coronavirus Testing: Everything You Need to Know

 Tests also differ in how the samples are collected (by a healthcare worker or by the patients themselves), by how long it takes to get results (sometimes as quickly as 10-15 minutes at the bedside), and by who makes them—universities, governmental entities, or commercial outfits.

 “Tests are proliferating,” says Dr. Schmitz.
 “The more that are potentially out there, from a practical perspective, the better.”
+This cheap rapid Covid-19 antigen test can give results in just 15 minutes.

 A new saliva test for Covid-19